Monday, October 24, 2011

 A Time for Niceties and a Time for Plain Speech

 Words matter.
-The wise know when to soften the edges—and when to speak with unflinching clarity.
+The wise know when to soften their speech—and when to speak with unflinching clarity.

 (Adapted from The Maggid and his Parables, pp. 125-127.)